 I was SO HUGE and my whole body hurt like hell!
 My skin felt like it was about to rip off of my skeleton.
 It felt like it was wrapped tight like a sausage on the grill!
 My hips were aching and my sciatic was on fire.
 And because of that, I was on a mission to get this little girl out as soon as possible.

 So what did I do?
 I bounced on the yoga ball.
 Walked my ass off.
 Stuffed my face with pineapple and eggplant parmesan.
 Went swimming.
 Got a pressure point massage.
 Tweaked and pumped my boobs for nipple simulation.
 I did all of my positive birth story affirmations from Hypnobirthing.
 And I made Jeremy have sex with me way more than I wanted to.
-I was bound to have a positive birth story.

 I basically did everything that everyone told me to do to induce labor.